AlbertWhite/site-v2.0/src/data/blogs/analytics.md

 There are points to be noticed:

-1. Remember to set siteSpeedSampleRate into 100 on intializing if there is not much traffic on the site If we don't set siteSpeedSampleRate to 100 (100%), maybe there will be no data on site loading time.
+1. Remember to set siteSpeedSampleRate into 100 on initializing if there is not much traffic on the site If we don't set siteSpeedSampleRate to 100 (100%), maybe there will be no data on site loading time.
 Because by default, GA tracks only 10% or fewer traffic for site speed.

-2. Remember to modify the range of time if you want to see today's traffic By default, the time range for reports (Audience, Acquisition, Behavoir) are until yesterday.
+2. Remember to modify the range of time if you want to see today's traffic By default, the time range for reports (Audience, Acquisition, Behavior) are until yesterday.
 We can modify the time range and set "Hourly" if we want to see today's traffic (useful for developing or debugging).

 ![](https://raw.githubusercontent.com/AlbertWhite/WebPerf-with-Google-Analytics/master/images/2.png)